jardin-de-lys/Tex-stuff/readme.md

 | [Riesling](https://www.dafont.com/riesling.font)    | Heading Numbers  |

-Aside from this the package `newtxmath` is used for times based math fonts. `mtp2lite` is also used for importing some symbols (in particular, the really nice partial symbol), so a working installation of that is needed too.
+I use `mtp2lite` for math fonts, paired with some other fonts (since the lite version does not have bold and other variations), so a working installation of that is needed too.
 To install them on linux, [this guide](https://github.com/jamespfennell/mathtime-installer) can be followed.
 We only need the lite version of the fonts which is free to use.

 > [!Warning]